Dealing with casting in dance can be a challenge…

 You might not be dancing at the best company for you.

 If you’ve been plugging away at the same company for a few years and haven’t been getting the response you had hoped for or the roles you were promised, it might be time to move on.
-I’d encourage you to open up a conversation first, but then be willing to accept that maybe you haven’t found the right fit.
+I’d encourage you to open up a conversation first, but then be willing to accept that maybe you haven’t found the right fit yet.

 Check in with your mental well-being.

 Has dance left you feeling drained?
 Have you been in the trainee or apprentice spot for a while and started wondering if you’ll ever move beyond it?
+Check your mental well-being.

-If you’re consistently telling yourself you’re not good enough or that all the other dancers are so much better, it will feel nearly impossible to progress.
+If you’re constantly telling yourself you’re not good enough or that all the other dancers are so much better, it will feel nearly impossible to progress.
 Once your thoughts start to improve, I guarantee you’ll feel changes within yourself and your dancing.
-You need to retrain your mind for confidence and expect success!

 Don’t forget, it all takes time.

-Pursuing dance at the professional level is a process and an arduous one at that.
+Pursuing dance at the professional level is a process — and an arduous one at that.
 Every dancer develops at a different rate.
 Your friend might skyrocket to principal while you’re working away in the corps.
 It’s helpful to trust the timing of your life.

 Don’t compare your journey to anyone else’s.
 You’ll learn so many lessons along the way as long as you’re open to them.
 If your love for dance is strong and you stay committed, you can reach your goals.
-And don’t forget: “success” is a concept you get to define.
-So, maybe define “success” as doing what you love.
+And don’t forget: success is a concept you get to define.
+So, maybe define success as doing what you love.
 Perhaps you’ve already achieved that.